 Types of Ionizing Radiation

-When ionizing radiation passes through matter, it has the energy to ionize ...
+When ionizing radiation passes through matter, it has the energy to ionize atoms so ...